 Court won’t reconsider decision allowing Lee statue removal

 RICHMOND, Va.
-(AP) — Virginia’s Supreme Court won’t reconsider its decision to allow removing a statue of Confederate Gen. Robert E. Lee that was cut into pieces and hauled away from Richmond’s Monument Avenue weeks ago.
+(AP) — Virginia’s Supreme Court won’t reconsider its decision to allow the removal of a statue of Confederate Gen. Robert E. Lee that was cut into pieces and hauled away from Richmond’s Monument Avenue weeks ago.

 The court on Thursday denied a motion for rehearing and a motion for clarification and all relief requested.
-Four property owners who failed to block the removal filed the motion last month, alleging the justices made “several fundamental errors” in their Sept.
+Property owners who failed to block the removal filed the motion last month, alleging the justices made “several fundamental errors” in their Sept.
 2 decision.

 The court’s unanimous ruling observed that “values change and public policy changes too” in a democracy.
 The court cited testimony from historians who said the enormous statue was erected in 1890 to honor the Southern white citizenry’s defense of a pre-Civil War life that depended on slavery and the subjugation of Black people.